What is a good biography and how to write it?

 • IMPRESSION MAKERS > what impresses people?
 Did you perform with a famous orchestra?
 Have you won an exceptional price?
 In what way are you unique in your performing?

 Make sure you have a biography of no more than 700 words, distract a smaller version of 350 words, and an elevator pitch of 3 phrases.
 Use headlines and paragraphs to make your biography “scannable” on your website.
 If you have, use positive quotes from the press as a headliner.
 Add some personal texts, or a personal quote, or your personal life mission.

 Last but not least: be consequent in writing, find your own style and be authentic.

 Irma de Jong is an Artists and Project Manager, and the owner of agency Cicerone Music & Art.
 She works in the classical music field for more than 25 years and has collaborated with many renowned artists and orchestras.
 Irma created an online self-management course for musicians, to empower and encourage artists to be in charge of their own career.
-Writing a good biography is a part of this course and uses a simple three step plan to create the perfect base biography for all activities.
+How to write a good biography is a part of this course which includes a three-step step plan to create the perfect base biography for all activities.